RasaHQ/rasa/docs/docs/reference/rasa/shared/utils/io.md

                should_preserve_key_order: bool = False) -> None
 ```

-Writes a yaml to the file or to the stream
+Writes a yaml to the file or to the stream.

 **Arguments**: